 "I was thinking of bringing a few agents in," Fury said, a tad icily.

-Tony looked mockingly affronted.
+Tony pressed a hand to his heart, mockingly affronted.
 "In my tower?" he exclaimed.
 "How rude!"

 Fury was not impressed.
 "We won't touch your precious things, Stark," he growled.
 "And we're bringing in our own tech."